influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/selectors.md

 {{% /expand %}}

-{{% expand "Select a sample of values from each field key that matches a regular expression" %}}
+{{% expand "Select a sample of values from field keys that match a regular expression" %}}

 ```sql
 SELECT SAMPLE(/^[th]/, 2) FROM home